 This course is recommended for Manufacturing/Process Engineers, Supplier Quality Engineers and Internal Auditors that need an in-depth understanding of the development, linkage and auditing principles of the core tool documents.
 This course will also be helpful for any member of your internal APQP team that may be involved in the development of core tools documents.

-- Identify the fundamental requirements for process flow diagrams, PFMEA, and control plans as they relate to IATF 16949 and PPAP 4th edition
+- Identify the fundamental requirements for process flow diagrams, PFMEA (4th Edition), and control plans as they relate to IATF 16949 and the PPAP manual

-- Identify and basic inputs for these process documents from DFMEA, statutory, regulatory, and customer requirements (internal and external)
+- Identify the basic inputs for these process documents from DFMEA (4th Edition), statutory, regulatory, and customer requirements (internal and external); Review the fundamentals of developing process flows, PFMEA’s (4th Edition) and control plans

-- Identify required linkage of these documents and how they should be developed as "one document"
+- Identify the required linkage of these documents and how they should be developed as “one document”